Quantum correlations in Deutsch-Jozsa algorithm via deterministic quantum computation with one qubit model: Quantum Correlations in Deutsch-Jozsa Algorithm via DQC1 Model

-with $\left|f(j)\right\rangle =(\left|0\right\rangle +(-1)^{f(j)}\left|1\right\rangle )/\sqrt{2}$.
-The states (\ref{eq:statef}) and (\ref{eq:statef1}) represent classical probability distributions, therefore they have no quantum correlations \cite{key-8}.
-States like these also have a null value of the global quantum discord defined in Ref. \cite{key-9}.
-It is not obvious that a quantum algorithm is equivalent to the classical one provided that the initial and final states present no quantum correlations.
-Because it is possible that quantum correlations are present in intermediate states of the computation even when the initial and final states do not have any.
-These correlations may be related to the speedup of quantum computation since the quantum computer can evolve through states that have quantum correlations while a classical computer is restricted to a class of states that does not have them, which may result in the use of less gates in the quantum solution \cite{Datta correlations middle}.
-To investigate this possibility, we use the procedure presented by S. Bullock and L. Markov to decompose a diagonal unitary operator in a sequence of one qubit rotations and CNOTs \cite{key-7}.
-Such synthesis is general so that it can describe any unitary applying any function related to the Deutsch-Jozsa algorithm, balanced or constant.
+To investigate the birth and death of quantum correlations in the implementation of the Deutsch-Jozsa algorithm, we use the procedure presented by S. Bullock and L. Markov to decompose a diagonal unitary operator in a sequence of one qubit rotations and CNOTs \cite{Bullock}.
+Such synthesis is general, so that it can describe any unitary applied over the Deutsch-Jozsa algorithm for balanced or constant functions.
 The decomposition was done for the two and three mixed qubits cases, where the later is presented in Fig. \ref{fig:Synthesized-Deutsch-Jozsa-algori-1}.
-To determine the presence or absence of quantum correlations after each quantum gate in the synthesized algorithm is equivalent to observe the possibility of writing the system state as a classical probability distribution or not.
-For two mixed qubits case, corresponding to four values for the index $j$ ($j=00,01,10,11$), no quantum correlations are found in any point of the algorithm.
+The presence or absence of quantum correlations after each quantum gate in the synthesized algorithm is pointed out after writing the system state as a CC state or not.
+See the Appendix for details.
+For two mixed qubits case, corresponding to four values for the index $j$ ($j=00,01,10,11$), no quantum correlations are found in any step of the algorithm.
 In our decomposition for three mixed qubits, quantum correlations are found between the second and the last but one CNOT gates for some balanced functions.
-In this last case we found a null value of the negativity evaluated for all steps in the synthesized algorithm considering different splits for all kind of functions: $i)$ a splitting that separates the control qubit from all the others and $ii)$ another one that puts the top two qubits in one partition and the bottom two in the other partition \cite{negativity}.
-Collins, Kim and, Holton arrived at a similar conclusion for the Deutsch-Jozsa algorithm implemented through the conventional pure state quantum computation model \cite{DJ Collins}.
-They found that no entanglement is generated between two qubits, while for three or more qubits some balanced functions generate entanglement among them.
-Chaves and de Melo showed that there are functions for which it is possible to implement the Deutsch-Jozsa algorithm in the one-way quantum computation method with decoherence from a state that presents only classical correlations \cite{key-3}.
-Arvind, Dorai and, Kulmar implemented the Deutsch-Jozsa algorithm in a NMR experiment and observed the absence of entanglement for the one and two qubits cases and entanglement generation for some balanced functions in the three qubit case \cite{key-6}.
+In this last case we found that there is no entanglement as measured by negativity (see the definition in Eq.(\ref{eq:neg})) \cite{negativity} evaluated for all steps in the synthesized algorithm considering different splits for all kind of functions: $i)$ a splitting that separates the control qubit from all the others and $ii)$ another one that puts the top two qubits in one partition and the bottom two in the other partition.
+We observe that the rotation angles $\theta_{j}$ present in the synthesis of the algorithm may have, among other values, $\pm\pi/4$ for some balanced functions.
+In these situations the operator $R_{j}$ becomes the $T$ (or $\pi/8$) gate, a unitary that lies outside the Clifford group.
+Despite of Gottesman-Knill\cite{GK} theorem and Bryan Eastin result (that a concordant computation can be simulated using a classical computer)\cite{Eastin} do not apply to these decompositions, the algorithm presented above can efficiently be simulated in a classical computer.